codahale/usl4j/README.md

 [![Build Status](https://secure.travis-ci.org/codahale/usl4j.svg)](http://travis-ci.org/codahale/usl4j)

-usl4j is Java modeler for the [Universal Scalability Law][USL], which can be used in system testing and capacity planning, as described by [Baron Schwartz][BS] in his book [Practical Scalability Analysis with the Universal Scalability Law][PSA].
+usl4j is Java modeler for [Dr. Neil Gunther][NJG]'s [Universal Scalability Law][USL], which can be used in system testing and capacity planning, as described by [Baron Schwartz][BS] in his book [Practical Scalability Analysis with the Universal Scalability Law][PSA].
 The model coefficients and predictions should be within 0.02% of those listed in the book.

 ## Add to your project